When Does Long Term Disability Start After Approval_ Image

 What Is Long-Term Disability Insurance?

 The amount of benefits you receive, the length of your benefit period, and the waiting period before you begin collecting your benefits all depend on your particular policy.
-When shopping for long-term disability insurance, it’s essential that you find a balance between these three aspects that works for your situation.
+When shopping for long-term disability insurance, it’s essential that you find a balance between these three aspects that work for your situation.

 How Does Long-Term Disability Differ from Short-Term Disability Insurance?